JasonBoy/node-web-kit/README.md

 ###Usage
 ```
 npm install node-web-kit
+    or clone the project
-cd xxx/node-web-kit //go to the project root
+cd ${path}/node-web-kit //go to the project root
 npm install
-gulp dev //for the first time, you may need to install gulp globally
+gulp dev //using gulp directly, you may need to install gulp globally

 ```